Modality Collapse as Mismatched Decoding: Information-Theoretic Limits of Multimodal LLMs: Related work

 \section{Related work}

-\textbf{Multimodal LLMs and the adapter paradigm.} The strategy of projecting encoded features into an LLM's embedding space has become standard for both vision~\citep{Liu2023, Dai2023, Zhu2024, Karamcheti2024, Tong2024} and speech~\citep{Fixie2024, Chu2024}.
-These systems achieve strong performance on text-centric benchmarks but struggle with tasks requiring modality-specific information, an observation that has been noted empirically but not explained theoretically.
+\textbf{Multimodal LLMs and the adapter paradigm.} The practice of projecting encoded representations into the embedding space of an LLM has been widely adopted for both vision~\citep{Liu2023, Dai2023, Zhu2024, Karamcheti2024, Tong2024} and speech~\citep{Fixie2024, Chu2024}.
+While these approaches perform well on text-centric tasks, they perform poorly on tasks that require modality-specific knowledge, a phenomenon observed empirically but not understood theoretically.

-\textbf{Modality gap.} \citet{Liang2022} showed that CLIP embeddings of different modalities occupy distinct regions of the shared space, separated by a persistent ``modality gap.'' \citet{Huh2024} observed convergence of representations across modalities.
-Our work complements these geometric observations with an information-theoretic mechanism: the gap matters not because information is destroyed, but because the decoder cannot access information in unfamiliar directions.
+\textbf{Modality gap.} \citet{Liang2022} observed that the CLIP embeddings of different modalities are separated by a ``modality gap'' in the shared space.
+More recently, \citet{Huh2024} reported that the representations of different modalities become similar.
+While our results are largely orthogonal to these geometric findings, we provide an information-theoretic explanation for the modality gap: it is not that information is lost, but rather that the decoder is unable to make use of information in unfamiliar directions.

-\textbf{Mismatched decoding.} The theory of mismatched decoders~\citep{Merhav1994, Lapidoth1996, Scarlett2020} characterizes the information rate achievable when a decoder is designed for a different channel than the one actually used.
-We import this framework into the multimodal LLM setting: at inference, any LLM whose scoring rule was shaped by text-dominated training is a mismatched decoder for non-text inputs.
-The mismatch is determined by the training objective, not by which components were updated.
+\textbf{Modality collapse.} \citet{Javaloy2022} use this term to describe models that discard an entire modality during training due to gradient conflicts.
+Our usage describes a subtler failure: the model processes all modalities and preserves their information internally, but the decoder selectively fails to use non-primary-modality content.

-\textbf{Representation probing.} Linear probes are a standard tool for measuring information content in neural representations~\citep{Alain2017, Conneau2018, Hewitt2019, Belinkov2022}.
-We use probes not to claim information is ``encoded'' in a representation, but to demonstrate the gap between information \emph{present} (probe-recoverable) and information \emph{accessible} (decoder-extractable).
+\textbf{Mismatched decoding.} The mismatched decoder framework~\citep{Merhav1994, Lapidoth1996, Scarlett2020} provides the data rates supported by a decoder mismatched to its incoming channel.
+We borrow this approach and apply it to the multimodal LLM framework.
+At inference time, any LLM that uses a scoring rule that was learned via a text-dominant training procedure is a mismatched decoder when applied to non-text inputs.
+The mismatch arises from the loss function, not from what parameters were updated.

-\textbf{Rate-distortion in ML.} \citet{Blau2019} introduced the rate-distortion-perception tradeoff, showing that perceptual quality constraints can increase the rate needed for lossy compression.
-Our theoretical framework shares the insight that the output distribution shape (here, conformity to the text manifold) imposes additional costs beyond standard rate-distortion.
+\textbf{Representation probing.} Linear probes are a common method for probing the information content of neural representations~\citep{Alain2017, Conneau2018, Hewitt2019, Belinkov2022}.
+We do not use probing to argue that some information is ``encoded'' in a representation, but to highlight the difference between information that is \emph{present} (probe-recoverable) and information that is \emph{accessible} (decoder-extractable).